-The Ministry of Social Affairs and Social Services – Office for the Care of the Autistic and P.D.D.
-Population is responsible for community treatment and treatment services outside the home for those on the autism spectrum.
-Recognition by the office is necessary in order to access rights in this area.
+The Ministry of Labor, Social Affairs and Social Services is responsible for community treatment and treatment services outside the home for those on the autism spectrum.
+Recognition by the ministry is necessary in order to access rights in this area.

 Target audience and prerequisites

 - Children and adults who have been diagnosed as being on the autism spectrum.

 - Contact the social worker in the social services office located in the area in which you live.
 The social worker will pass on the request.

 - The following documentation must be attached to the request:

 - If there are a number of diagnoses (for example, autism and Intellectual Developmental Disabilities), attach explanations for each diagnosis and a summarizing and integrative discussion about the state of the diagnosed person.

 - If the diagnosis is inconclusive, the ministry may order its own diagnosis to be performed, a process which could take a number of months.

 - The supervisor of the unit for care of persons with autism will pass the documents received from the social worker to the "Credited Psychologist" (פסיגולוג אמון), a clinical psychologist with experience in autism authorized to determine eligibility for services for the Ministry of Social Affairs.